Remarks on classical number theoretic aspects of Milnor-Witt K-theory: Introduction

 Tate's proof method follows essentially Gauss' first proof of the quadratic reciprocity law involving an induction over the primes.
 One can show that Tate's structure theorem for $\rmK_2(\Q)$ gives rise to the product formula for Hilbert symbols over $\Q$, which is an equivalent formulation of the law of quadratic reciprocity.
 See \cite[II §7]{Gras} for details.

 Besides the algebraic $\rmK$-groups there are several other important invariants attached to a number field $F$.
 A noteworthy example is the Witt ring $\rmW(F)$ of $F$, which subsumes much of the theory of quadratic forms over $F$.
-For instance, the celebrated Hasse--Minkowski's local-global principle can be formulated in terms of the Witt ring by stating that an element of $\rmW(\Q)$ is trivial if and only if it maps to zero in $\rmW(\R)$ and in $\rmW(\Q_p)$ for each prime $p$ \cite[Corollary 2.4]{Milnor-Husemoller}.
-As revealed in Milnor's paper \cite{Milnor-quad-forms}, the Witt group of $F$ is actually intimately linked with the lower algebraic $\rmK$-groups (i.e., the Milnor $\rmK$-groups) of $F$.
+For instance, the celebrated Hasse--Minkowski's local-global principle can be formulated in terms of the Witt ring by stating that an element of $\rmW(\Q)$ is trivial if and only if it maps to zero in $\rmW(\R)$ and in $\rmW(\Q_p)$ for each prime $p$ \cite[IV Corollary 2.4]{Milnor-Husemoller}.
+Another example is given by the \emph{Milnor $\rmK$-groups of $F$}, $\rmK_n^\rmM(F)$, introduced by Milnor in his 1970 paper \cite{Milnor-quad-forms}.
+By definition, the Milnor $\rmK$-groups of $F$ coincide with the algebraic $\rmK$-groups of $F$ in degrees $0$ and $1$, while Matsumoto's theorem on $\rmK_2$ of fields \cite{Matsumoto-thm} implies that also $\rmK_2^\rmM(F)\cong\rmK_2(F)$.
+In higher degrees, however, these groups are in general different.
+On the other hand, Milnor proved in \cite{Milnor-quad-forms} that the Milnor $\rmK$-groups of $F$ are intimately linked with the Witt ring of $F$.
 The understanding of this connection between Milnor $\rmK$-theory and quadratic forms was greatly enhanced in the wake of Morel and Voevodsky's introduction of motivic homotopy theory \cite{Morel-Voevodsky}, and in particular by Orlov, Vishik and Voevodsky's solution of Milnor's conjecture on quadratic forms \cite{Orlov-Vishik-Voevodsky}.
 In fact, both the Milnor $\rmK$-groups and the Witt ring was set in new light in the context of motivic homotopy groups.
 More precisely, Hopkins and Morel introduced the so-called \emph{Milnor--Witt $\rmK$-groups} $\rmK_*^\MW(F)$ of $F$, and Morel showed in \cite[Theorem 6.4.1]{Morel-sphere-spt} that for any integer $n$, there is a canonical isomorphism

-Here $\pi_{n,n}\sspt$ denotes the motivic homotopy group of the motivic sphere spectrum $\sspt$ in bidegree $(n,n)$.
-The Milnor--Witt $\rmK$-groups of $F$ are equipped with forgetful maps to the Milnor $\rmK$-groups as well as the Witt group, and can therefore be considered as an enhancement of the Milnor $\rmK$-groups of $F$ which also take into account information coming from quadratic forms on $F$.
+Here $\pi_{n,n}\sspt$ denotes the motivic homotopy group of the motivic sphere spectrum $\sspt$ over $F$ in bidegree $(n,n)$.
+We refer the reader to, e.g., \cite{mot-htpy-gr-survey} for a survey on motivic homotopy groups.
+The Milnor--Witt $\rmK$-groups of $F$ are equipped with forgetful maps to the Milnor $\rmK$-groups as well as to the Witt ring, and can therefore be considered as an enhancement of the Milnor $\rmK$-groups of $F$ which also takes into account information coming from quadratic forms defined over $F$.

 Below we investigate what number theoretic information the lower Milnor--Witt $\rmK$-groups carry.
 In particular, we define Hilbert symbols and idèle class groups in this setting; we consider the connection between $\rmK_2^\MW(F)$ and reciprocity laws; we compute $\rmK_2^\MW(\calO_F)$ in a few explicit examples; and we show a Hasse type norm theorem for $\rmK_2^\MW$.
 Since the Milnor--Witt $\rmK$-groups contain information coming from quadratic forms, we obtain analogs of classical results that are more sensitive to the infinite real places of the number field than the ordinary $\rmK$-groups.